-Anthony Laramie, Boston College, with contributions from Pavel Kapinos, Carleton College, and Kenneth Kuttner, Williams College This valuable instructor's resource includes an overview, a suggested approach to the chapter lecture, expanded case studies, additional case studies, and complete answers to the end-of-chapter problems for each chapter.
+Anthony Laramie, Merrimack College, with contributions from Pavel Kapinos, Carleton College, and Kenneth Kuttner, Williams College This valuable instructor's resource includes an overview, a suggested approach to the chapter lecture, expanded case studies, additional case studies, and complete answers to the end-of-chapter problems for each chapter.
+New to the fifth edition, each Instructor's Manual chapter includes an additional international case.